-- 1. Monitoring reporting periods shall end on the last day of the month. - 2.
 Discharge Monitoring Report (DMR) results shall be electronically reported to EPA per 40 CFR 127.16.
 To submit electronically, access the NetDMR website at https://netdmr.epa.gov.
 Until approved for Net DMR, the permittee shall request temporary or emergency waivers from electronic reporting.
-To obtain the waiver, please contact: U.S. EPA Region 6, Water Enforcement Branch, New Mexico State Coordinator (6EN-WC), (214) 665-6468.
-If paper reporting is granted temporarily, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED as required (See Part III.D.IV of the permit).
-Reports shall be submitted quarterly.
-Each quarterly submittal shall include separate forms for each month of the reporting period. - 3.
-The first Discharge Monitoring Report(s) shall represent facility operations from the effective date of the permit through the last day of the month. - 4.
-Thereafter, the permittee is required to make regular monthly reports as described above and shall submit those reports no later than the 28th day of the month following the months December, March, June and September. - 5.
-If any 7-day average, weekly average, or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D.
+To obtain a waiver, please contact: U.S. EPA-Region 6, Water Enforcement Branch, New Mexico State Coordinator (6EN-WC), (214) 665-7179.
+If paper reporting is granted temporarily, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED, as required (See Part III.D.IV of the permit).
+Monitoring results shall be submitted quarterly.
+Each quarterly submittal shall include separate forms for each month of the reporting period.

-6. Any 30-day average, monthly average, 7-day average, weekly average, or daily maximum value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit.

-7. Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for fiveday Biochemical Oxygen Demand (BOD) or for five-day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD or CBOD5 values, as applicable.
+- 1. Reporting periods shall end on the last day of the months March, June, September and December. - 2.
+The permittee is required to make regular monthly reports as described above postmarked no later than 28th day of the month following the end of each reporting period. - 3.
+If any 30-day average, 7-day average, or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 4.
+Any 30-day average, 7-day average, or daily maximum value reported in the required DMR which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit. - 5.
+Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for BOD5 or for CBOD5, as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
 Details of the correlation procedures used must be submitted and prior approval granted by the permitting authority for this procedure to be acceptable.
-Data reported must also include evidence to show that the proper correlation continues to exist after approval.
+Data reported must also include evidence to show that the proper correlation continues to exist after approval. - 6.
+NO DISCHARGE REPORTING If there is no discharge from any outfall during the sampling month, place an "X" in the NO DISCHARGE box located in the upper right corner of the Discharge Monitoring Report.